Potassium is an essential mineral that is part of every cell in the body, and life would be impossible without this electrolyte.

 #2 Beet greens (cooked) – 909mg/100g

-It is a nutritious root vegetable which has sweet bulbs and flavorful leaves.
+It is a nutritious root vegetable that has sweet bulbs and flavorful leaves.

 #3 Flax seeds – 813 mg/100g